-- Population projections indicate that the number of households in South 5.3 East Wales will increase by 108,900 between 2003 and 2023.
-In order to accommodate this growth, the LDP will allocate land for between 14,936-15,386 new dwellings to be constructed throughout Rhondda Cynon Taf.
-In doing so policy AW1 will provide for a supply of a higher number of dwellings than required by policy CS4 in case some of the committed, allocated or other sites do not deliver the anticipated number of dwellings within the plan period.
-This is a high rate of growth and will result in an increase in the house building rate from 660 to 959 per annum.
+Population projections indicate that the number of households in South East Wales will increase by 108,900 between 2003 and 2023.
+In order to accommodate this growth, the LDP will allocate land for 14,850 new dwellings to be constructed throughout Rhondda Cynon Taf.
+This is a high rate of growth and will result in an increase in the house building rate from 660 to 990 per annum.
 The construction and distribution of this number of dwellings will assist in halting the process of depopulation and ensure a stable growth in the future population.
-Statistical analysis and background to the dwelling requirement figure is contained in the Population and Household Projections Study (2006), the Housing Topic Paper (2007) and the housing Delivery Background Paper (2009). - 5.4 The Council in partnership with the other 10 authorities in South East Wales has been involved in the process of apportioning housing land requirement for the region.
-The housing requirement figure in Policy CS 4 accords with the agreed housing apportionment for South East Wales. - 5.5 The Joint Housing Land Availability Study (April 2007) indicates that Rhondda Cynon Taf had a residential land supply of 2,668 dwellings on large sites (10 dwellings and over) at April 2007, excluding constrained sites.
-In addition, 391 dwellings had been built on large sites between the LDP base date (June 2006 and April 2007).
+Statistical analysis and background to the dwelling requirement figure is contained in the Population and Household Projections Study (2006) and in the Housing Land Requirement Topic Paper (2007).

+5.3.
+In accordance with the guidance contained in paragraph 9.2.2 of the Ministerial Interim Planning Policy Statement, the Council in partnership with the other 10 authorities in South East Wales has been involved in the process of apportioning housing land requirement for the region.
+The housing requirement figure in Policy CS 4 accords with the agreed housing apportionment for South East Wales.

+- 5.4.
+The Joint Housing Land Availability Study (April 2007) indicates that Rhondda Cynon Taf had a residential land supply of 2,668 dwellings on large sites (10 dwellings and over) at April 2007, excluding constrained sites.
+In addition, 391 dwellings had been built on large sites between the LDP base date (June 2006) and April 2007.
 For small sites, the April 2007 study shows that 74 dwellings were built on small sites between June 2006 and April 2007.
 This study assumes that dwellings on small sites will be built at a rate of 660 per five years, which equates to a potential contribution of 1,848 dwellings in the 14 years from 2007 to 2021.
 An estimate has been made of the potential contribution of dwellings from windfall sites, i.e. sites for 10 or more dwellings not identified at April 2007.
-Based on experience of the 10 years from June 1997 to April 2007, it is assumed that an average of 70 dwellings per annum will be completed on windfall sites, totalling 980 dwellings between 2007 and 2021.
-Conversion of existing permanent buildings within settlements such as religious, retail and community buildings and permanent buildings in the countryside such as vacant agricultural or industrial buildings are also likely to make a small contribution to overall housing during the plan period.

-- 5.6 It must be noted that should planning permission for a site lapse, applications to renew that planning approval will be assessed against the policies in the LDP. - 5.7 In order to provide sufficient land to accommodate the projected growth, the LDP will therefore provide a policy framework for the construction of new dwellings.
+Based on experience of the 10 years from June 1997 to April 2007, it is assumed that an average of 70 dwellings per annum will be completed on windfall sites, totalling 980 dwellings between 2007 and 2021. - 5.5.
+It must be noted that should planning permission for a site lapse, applications to renew that planning approval will be assessed against the policies in the LDP. - 5.6.
+In order to provide sufficient land to accommodate the projected growth, the LDP will therefore provide a policy framework for the construction of 14,850 new dwellings.

 Capacity of large sites available 2007 2,668

 Dwellings built on large sites 2006-07 391

 Dwellings built on small sites 2006-07 74

 Potential from small sites 2007-21 1,848

 Potential from windfall sites 2007-21 980

-LDP provision for new housing sites 9,025 - 9,475
+LDP requirement for new housing sites 8,889

-Total Dwelling supply 2006-21 14,936 - 15,386
+Total dwelling requirement 2006-21 14,850